carrot/ship/readme.md

 - [Dropbox](lib/deployers/dropbox) - `dropbox`
 - [Linux VPS](lib/deployers/vps) - `vps`

-Ship is also extendable, so if there's another platforms you'd like to deploy to, the project structure is easy to understand, and you can write a deployer, send a pull request, and we'd be happy to include it.
+Ship is also extensible, so if there's another platforms you'd like to deploy to, the project structure is easy to understand, and you can write a deployer, send a pull request, and we'd be happy to include it.

 ## installation
 `npm install ship -g`